Will My Credit Card Get Me Into a Hotel at 18?

 - Charges the actual room rate plus any incidentals (room service, parking, damage)

-The released portion comes off your available balance within 1–7 days, depending on your card issuer.
+The released portion comes off your available balance within 1 to 7 days, depending on your card issuer.
 Sometimes it takes longer at smaller banks.

 Credit card vs. debit card: the under-21 difference

-Credit card: The hold reduces your available credit, not your bank balance.
-If you have a $5,000 limit and the hotel holds $200, you have $4,800 of credit until the hold releases.
-You're not out any actual money.
+Credit card.
+The hold reduces your available credit, not your bank balance.
+With a $5,000 limit and a $200 hotel hold, you have $4,800 of credit until the hold releases.
+You are not out any actual money.
 This is the cleaner experience.

-Debit card: The hold pulls funds from your checking account and locks them.
-If you have $1,000 in checking and the hotel holds $200, you have $800 actually accessible until the hold releases.
-For some travelers under 21 — especially those whose checking balance is what funds the trip — that lockout can be a problem.
-You can't pay for food, gas, or other travel expenses while the hold is in place.
+Debit card.
+The hold pulls funds from your checking account and locks them.
+With $1,000 in checking and a $200 hotel hold, you have $800 actually accessible until the hold releases.
+We've seen this trip up travelers whose checking balance is the trip budget.
+While the hold sits, you cannot use that money for food, gas, or anything else.

-If you have access to a credit card in your own name, use it.
-If you don't, plan for the hold by leaving extra cushion in your checking account before the trip.
+If you have a credit card in your own name, use it.
+If you do not, leave extra cushion in checking before the trip.

 What "in your own name" actually means